xmonader/letsbuildacompiler-pretty/src/tutor02_expressionparsing.md

 {--------------------------------------------------------------}
 ```

-NOW we're getting somewhere!
+_Now_ we're getting somewhere!
 This version handles any number of
 terms, and it only cost us two extra lines of code.
 As we go on,
 you'll discover that this is characteristic  of  top-down parsers
 ... it only takes a few lines of code to accommodate extensions to